complexrehabsystems/ShoppingCart_Interview/README.md

 ## Overview
-This project implements a ShoppingCart class using modern C#6 or C#7.
+This project implements a ShoppingCart class using modern C# 6, 7, or 8.
 The project can be completed using the free community version of Visual Studio available here:
 * [https://www.visualstudio.com/vs/community/](https://www.visualstudio.com/vs/community/)

-The goal is to implement the ShoppingCart class using an in-memory collection of Products (e.g. `IEnumerable<Product>`) such that all of the provided unit tests pass.
+The goal is to implement the ShoppingCart class using an in-memory collection of Products (e.g. `IEnumerable<Product>`) such that **all of the provided unit tests pass**.
 There is no need to implement a DB schema, command line interface, graphical interface etc.

 Feel free to introduce abstractions/classes where you think they will be useful in implementing the ShoppingCart class.

-**Estimated time:** 1-4 hours, but there is no hard time limit
+**Estimated time:** 1-3 hours, but there is no hard time limit

 **Note:** No forking or pull requests please!!
 We don't want your solution to be made public on github.
 Please download the repo as a zip file, and submit your completed solution as a zip file